Whether it's your first time at an RSA event or if you're a regular, the latest information and guidance is available on our website.

-RSA Events start promptly, and we recommend you arrive and take your seat at least 10 minutes in advance of the advertised start time.
+Our events start promptly, and we recommend you arrive and take your seat at least 10 minutes in advance of the advertised start time.
 If you haven't checked in by then, we may offer your place to those waiting for returns.

+Your registration is not an absolute guarantee of a place.
 Admission is on a first-come-first-served basis for those with tickets.
 Not everyone who books uses their ticket, so, to ensure a full house, we offer more tickets than there are places.

 This method usually leads to a full room, but on rare occasions we may be a few places out.

 We reserve the right to refuse admission after the start time if the room is full or the event will be disturbed by late arrivals.